echiang73/Bamazon/README.md

 ## Overview
 This application implements a CLI based Storefront for the retail company "Bamazon".
-The app has 3 interfaces: one for the **customer**, one for the **managers**, and one for the **supervisor**.
-The app will allow: 1) customers to place orders; 2) the managers to add new products or update inventory; 3) the supervisor to view sales and profit.
+The app has 3 interfaces: one for the **customer**, one for the **manager**, and one for the **supervisor**.
+The app will allow: 1) a customer to place orders; 2) a manager to add new products or update inventory; 3) a supervisor to view sales and profit.
 Beyond the proposed levels of challenges, several more features are added to make the app more functional for real-world use as described below.
 The app uses Node.js and npm inquirer package to execute prompt-directed commands with the backend MySQL database of the product inventory to retrieve and display information.

 ## How to Run Bamazon: